 If you wish to reset Start Menu settings to default, simply rename the Database folder to say – Database-Bak.
 On restart you will see the default Start Menu layout.

 Before you exit, remember to disable the built-in Administrator account and change back the Show Hidden files & folder setting.

-This post will show you how to Import, Export Start Menu layout in XML file format.
+This post will show you how to Import, Export the Start Menu layout in XML file format using PowerShell.